How to Build the Best Marketing Agency Team

 Have confidence in your marketing agency team and celebrate their successes but also give them space to do their jobs and even screw up from time to time.

 For example, looking back I remember inadvertently sabotaging my agency’s sales because I did not feel confident that our sales team could deliver.
 But, I also didn’t give them the opportunity to succeed.
 I stepped in before they could succeed or fail because I was afraid of the latter.

 Don’t let fear or pride get in your way of being a good leader.
 As the agency owner, you know the end product your agency sells is a representation of you, and you don’t want people thinking badly about you or the company.
 But trust in your own hiring, management, and leadership skills.

-What Agency Employees Want Agency Owners To Know
+What Your Marketing Agency Team Want Agency Owners To Know

-Do you know what your agency employees really think?
+Do you know what your marketing agency team really think?
 What do agency employees want their agency owners to know?
 I read this article about things employees hate that their bosses do.

 Are you guilty of any of these leadership mistakes?

 - Taking credit for employees work or ideas.